KnuckleSecurity/krygeNNN.github.io/_posts/2021-11-19-ipv4-addresses.md

 <br><br>
 The most common one is **127.0.0.1**
 , which is repeatedly used to troubleshoot the network connectivity issues using the ICMP protocol.
-If there is a connectivity issue, before checking for network infrastructure or the other nodes, making sure of the TCP/IP stack is correctly working on that machine must be prior check as the ICMP packet that you sent to that special IP address tests each layer.
+If there is a connectivity issue, before checking for network infrastructures or the other nodes, making sure of the TCP/IP stack is correctly working on that machine must be prior check as the ICMP packet that you sent to that special IP address tests each layer.
 If ping responses with a packet loss, then the connectivity issue is on the local computer, you would need to resolve this first.
-If there is no packet loss you can start to explore other possibilities thay may cause failure.
+If there is no packet loss, you can start to explore other possibilities that may cause failure.